codefmt — back to formatter

 -no personal information (name, email, etc.)

--no browsing history or activity tracking
+-no browsing history or cross-site activity tracking

 -no data is sold or shared with third parties